jobyh/tutorials/php/lesson1/tutorial.md

 ('type' as in 'types of things' not 'she typed on a keyboard').

 This means that PHP will try its best to 'do the right thing' if you use a data type in the wrong place.
+As we will see 'doing the right thing' is somewhat subjective.
 Remember how `echo` expects a String in our "Hello, World!" example above?

 Use PsySH to evaluate this code: